Be mindful. Be grateful. Be positive. Be true. Be kind.

 If the grass looks greener on the other side…

-Truly, the most powerful weapon against daily stress is our ability to choose one thought, or response, over another.
-I was reminded of this today when a course student named Sarah sent me the following in an email (I’m sharing this with permission):
+Truly, the most powerful weapon against stress on the average day is our ability to choose one thought or response over another.
+I was reminded of this today when a reader named Sarah sent me the following in an email (I’m sharing this with permission):

 “I sat down with my two daughters, ages six and eight, this afternoon to explain to them that we have to move out of our four-bedroom house and into a two-bedroom apartment for a year or two until I can find another job and build our savings back up.
 It’s a conversation I’ve been avoiding for over a month, as I’ve struggled with the doubts and regrets of not being able to provide a financially stable household for us.
 But my daughters just looked at each other after I told them, and then my youngest daughter turned to me and asked, ‘Are we all moving into that apartment together?’
 ‘Of course,’ I immediately replied.
 ‘Oh, so no big deal then,’ she said.”

 Is that not the most mindful, optimistic response imaginable?

 I hope it inspires you to train your mind to see the good in everything, even when it’s hard.
 The peace and happiness of your life in the long run heavily depends on the quality of your daily thoughts and responses.
 Optimism is your choice today.
 It’s not an inborn trait bestowed on a lucky few — it’s a skill that can be learned and honed.
 Let those two little girls be your guides, and allow this short read to fill in the gaps…

 Since there is no one-size-fits-all, step-by-step guide to being more optimistic, I’ve compiled a short list of strategies that we’ve successfully implemented with our course students, coaching clients, and live event attendees over the past 15 years.
 Here are some little things they now do differently, mostly behind the scenes: